-- c.
-Perez is in line with earlier decisions acknowledging that Brady information must be disclosed "at such a time as to allow the defense to use the favorable material effectively in the preparation and presentation of its case."
+- be disclosed "at such a time as to allow the defense to use the favorable material effectively in the preparation and presentation of its case."
 Lindsey v.
 United States, 911 A.2d 824, 838 (D.C.
 2006) (quoting Curry v.
 United States, 658 A.2d 193, 197 (D.C.
 1995) (quoting Edelen v.
 United States, 627 A.2d 968, 970 (D.C.
 1993)).
 But Perez is ground-breaking in its explicit recognition that to permit meaningful use, the defense must have Brady information pretrial. - 1) Subsequent to Perez, the Court of Appeals in Zanders, 999 A.2d 149 (D.C.
 2010), affirmed the obligation of timely, pretrial disclosure. - a) The Court specifically noted that the defense must have "a fair opportunity to pursue leads before they turn cold or potential witnesses become disinclined to cooperate with the defense."
 Id. at 164 (emphasis added). - b) Accordingly, the court stated that "[a]ny doubts should be resolved in favor of full disclosure made well before the scheduled trial date, unless there is good reason to do otherwise (such as substantiated grounds to fear witness intimidation or risk to the safety of witnesses), upon request by the defense."
-Id. at 164 (emphasis added). - 2) Most recently, the court in Miller affirmed the obligation of timely, pretrial disclosure to permit use by the defense of the disclosed information, "not only in the presentation of its case, but also in its trial preparation."
+Id. at 164 (emphasis added). - 2) The court in Miller affirmed the obligation of timely, pretrial disclosure to permit use by the defense of the disclosed information, "not only in the presentation of its case, but also in its trial preparation."
 14 A.3d at 1111. - a) Although the court declined to set uniform deadlines for all cases, it made clear that the most important factor to determine timeliness is "the sufficiency, under the circumstances, of the defense's opportunity to use the evidence when disclosure is made."
+Id.

-Id. - b) The court unequivocally rejected a "better late than never" timing analysis employed by the trial court:
+b) The court unequivocally rejected a "better late than never" timing analysis employed by the trial court: